COMM589 Human Rights on ScreenUpdated: 21 March 2019

 - Human Rights on Screen

 |Coordinator(s)||Fincina Hopgood (email@example.com)|

 There is a new, exciting field of industry practice that uses screen media for human rights awareness and advocacy.
 Using an interdisciplinary approach that blends screen and media studies with history, philosophy and international law, this unit examines the portrayal of human rights issues in cinema, television and online platforms from Australia and other countries.
-Students will apply their knowledge and skills by developing a proposal for a human rights festival.
 By exploring new developments in screen studies research and production with links to film festivals, activism and social change, this unit offers a dynamic learning experience that is engaged with the wider world.